 Geocaching is a real-world, outdoor treasure hunting game using GPS-enabled devices.
-Participants navigate to a specific set of GPS coordinates and then attempt to find the geocache (container) hidden at that location.
+Players navigate to GPS coordinates and then attempt to find the geocache (container) hidden at that location.

 By Shawn Greyling